Coronary Artery Bypass Graft (cont.)

 When a patient cannot undergo exercise stress test because of nervous system or joint problems, medications can be injected intravenously to simulate the stress on the heart due to exercise and imaging can be performed with a nuclear camera or ultrasound.

 Cardiac catheterization with angiography (coronary arteriography) is the most accurate test to detect coronary artery narrowing.
-Small hollow plastic tubes (catheters) are advanced under x-ray guidance to the openings of the two main heart arteries (left and right).
-Iodine contrast, "dye," is then injected into the arteries while an x-ray video is recorded.
-Sometimes, an exercise study is then done to determine whether a moderate narrowing (40 - 60%) is actually causing ischemia and, therefore, requires treatment.
+Small hollow plastic tubes (catheters) are advanced under X-ray guidance to the openings of the two main heart arteries (left and right).
+Iodine contrast, "dye," is then injected into the arteries while an X-ray video is recorded.

 Viewers share their comments